mrdoob/three.js/threejs/lessons/threejs-post-processing-3dlut.md

 <div class="threejs_center"><img src="resources/images/identity-lut-s16.png"></div>

 We also need to capture an image of the thing we want to apply the LUT to, in this case the scene we created above before applying any effects.
-Note that normally we could right click on the scene above and pick "Save As..." but the `OrbitControls` might be preventing right clicking depnding on your OS.
+Note that normally we could right click on the scene above and pick "Save As..." but the `OrbitControls` might be preventing right clicking depending on your OS.
 In my case I used my OSes screen capture feature to get a screenshot.

 <div class="threejs_center"><img src="resources/images/3dlut-screen-capture.jpg" style="width: 600px"></div>